SeisoLLC/easy_infra/README.md

 1. Perform `terraform` validation, specifically `terraform init && terraform validate`
-1. Run `terraform` security tools serially, and in alphabetical order (`checkov`, `kics`, `terrascan`, and then `tfsec`).
+1. Run `terraform` security tools\* serially, and in alphabetical order (`checkov`, `kics`, `terrascan`, and then `tfsec`).
 1. Run the provided `terraform` command, assuming the provided configurations were confirmed as valid and did not fail any of the security policy validation.

+\* In the minimal images, only KICS is available

 ### Learning mode